HaedronResearch/MapSlide.jl/README.md

 * No multi vector methods, use an `AbstractArray` to operate over multiple vectors
 * No wrappers such as `maproll(mean, ...)`
 * Currently no weighted map slides
-* AccurateArithmetic was removed, fewer dependencies in general
+* AccurateArithmetic was removed, no deps other than `DocStringExtensions` for docs

 ## Available Window Slides (`w`: window size, `τ`: lag (`w-1`))
 * `ex`: maps function to expanding slice from current index to the beginning.